 Given its role as a cornerstone in the US gambling landscape, it is no surprise that Nevada was also one of the first states to hop on the regulation train and legalize online poker.
 Nevada Governor Brian Sandoval signed bill AB114 into law in February 2013 and online gambling history was made.
 Shortly after the iGaming law passed, the first poker site went live in Nevada.

-In April 2013 Ultimate Poker was the first licensed operator to go live in the newly-formed market, with WSOP.com launching a few months later, in September.
+In April 2013, Ultimate Poker was the first licensed operator to go live in the newly-formed market, with WSOP launching a few months later, in September.
 When Ultimate Poker shut down in 2014, WSOP NV was the only site offering online poker action in the Silver State and has remained in its de facto monopoly ever since.

-While its in-state poker network is a single operator, NV poker players actually get the chance to compete with a much wider network.
-Nevada is one of the four US states that comprise the only interstate agreement in the US, sharing player pools with Delaware, New Jersey and Michigan.
+While its in-state poker network is a single operator, NV poker players can compete with a much wider network.
+Nevada is one of the four US states that comprise the only interstate online poker agreement in the US, sharing player pools with Delaware, New Jersey, and Michigan.
 The Multi-State Internet Gaming Agreement (MSIGA) was formed between Nevada and Delaware in 2015, and New Jersey joined in 2018.
-Michigan in May 2022 became the fourth state to join the compact.
-However, PokerStars is the only network to merge its New Jersey player pool with Michigan.
+In May 2022, Michigan became the fourth state to join the compact.
+However, PokerStars is currently the only network to merge its New Jersey player pool with Michigan.